Latex Info & Care

 Latex seams are glued using strong industrial latex adhesive.
 All seams are smooth, clean and accurately glued.

 Latex thicknesses vary depending on their suitability for garment.
-Fine items like stockings are made from a thin 0.25mm / 0.33mm latex, Items like dresses, catsuits and skirts made using regular or medium 0.4 / 0.5mm thickness latex, Some trousers and jackets from heavier grade 0.6 / 0.7mm latex and items like corsets a thick, heavy grade 1.05mm latex.
+Fine items like stockings are made from a thin 0.25mm / 0.33mm latex.
+Items like dresses, catsuits and skirts made using regular or medium 0.4 / 0.5mm latex.
+Some trousers and jackets use heavier grade 0.6 / 0.7mm latex and more structured garments like corsets are made from our thickest, heavy grade 1.05mm latex.

-- Lighter coloured & translucent latex will permanently stain a brownish-colour when it comes into contact with copper based items, this includes coins and jewellery - even jewellery that appears silver may contain traces of copper.
+- Lighter coloured and translucent latex will permanently stain a brownish colour when it comes into contact with copper based items.
+This includes coins and jewellery - even jewellery that appears silver may contain traces of copper.
+It may leave a residue on your skin even if you have taken it off - so consider showering before wearing light coloured latex.

 - Ensure the garment is well talced (using baby talcum powder) or lubricated (using water based silicone lubricant) before attempting to put it on.
 Pull on gently, taking care that fingernails, toenails or jewellery do not snag the material.
 For fine items like stockings wearing a pair of cotton gloves to protect the garment from fingernails when dressing is recommended.